 - Increases strength, endurance and muscle mass

 Red light isn’t a “miracle cure,” but it’s one more tool you can put in your arsenal for health and wellness.
-It’s the nutrient that every cell needs and one that, in our modern times, we get very little of—light.

-Read next: How to Beat Winter Blues
+Read Next: How to Beat Winter Blues

 Robyn Openshaw, MSW, is the bestselling author of The Green Smoothies Diet, 12 Steps to Whole Foods, and 2017’s #1 Amazon Bestseller and USA Today Bestseller, Vibe.
 Learn more about how to make the journey painless, from the nutrient-scarce Standard American Diet, to a whole-foods diet, in her free video masterclass 12 Steps to Whole Foods.